Vermont Agency of Transportation

-The Vermont Agency of Transportation (VTrans) is a government agency of the state of Vermont that is responsible for planning, constructing, and maintaining a variety of transportation infrastructure in the state.
+The Vermont Agency of Transportation (VTrans) is a government agency of the U.S. state of Vermont that is responsible for planning, constructing, and maintaining a variety of transportation infrastructure in the state.
 This includes roads, bridges, state-owned railroads, airports, park and ride facilities, bicycle facilities, pedestrian paths, public transportation facilities and services, and Department of Motor Vehicles operations and motor carrier enforcement.

 Responsibility

 The federal government has provided most of the money to construct federal (Class I) highways but the state has the responsibility to maintain them.
 The state, in turn, builds state (Class II) roads and it is up to the local towns and municipalities to maintain them.

 History

 The Vermont State Highway Commission was established in 1892.
 A six-year study by the commission led to the establishment of state funding for the construction of new roads in 1898.
 A new State Highway Board was created in 1921 consisting of the governor and two appointed officials.
 Two years later, the board created the Department of Highways.
 In 1960, several organizations including the Commissioner of Highways, the State Highway Board, and the Board of Public Works were merged into the Department of Highways.
 In 1973, a Transportation Advisory Board was established and tasked with assessing all existing transportation organizations and developing a ten-year plan for state transportation.
 From the recommendations of the board, a new Agency of Transportation was created as the central authority of transportation in Vermont in 1975.
 The new agency was headed by a seven-member Transportation Board.
 Changes in leadership structure, divisions, and committees in 1986 established the agency as it currently stands.